 If you have been involved in a multi-vehicle accident, you should contact a law firm that has extensive experience handling this type of complex case.
-At the Law Offices of Randolph Rice, we have the skill and resources to represent clients after the most complicated collisions, so please call today to learn how we can protect your rights.
+At Rice, Murtha & Psoras, we have the skill and resources to represent clients after the most complicated collisions, so please call today to learn how we can help protect your rights.

 How Chain Reaction Crashes Can Occur

 Accidents involving several vehicles can happen in many different ways.
 Often one car may lose control and collide with another car to start the chain of events.
 Other cars may then crash for the following reasons and more: